It’s 2020, post year in review, so let’s start off with some 2020 content.

 This site is amazing if you're looking for some quality illustrations in SVG or PNG format.
 Katerina Limpitsouni, who created undraw.co has done some fantastic work.
 She's not on DEV, but give her a follow and undraw on Twitter.

 I am not an accessibility expert (so many things in the frontend! 😆), so tools like the ones below are super helpful.
 Someone who knows quite a bit about this topic though, is Lindsay Kopacz (@lkopacz).
 Definitely a great follow.

 This is a great accessibility visualization toolkit that was started by Jordan Scales while he was working at Khan Academy.

 Fun fact, I converted it to a Chrome/Firefox extension for those interested.

 @wesbos has great courses.
 He teaches things so well and in a fun way. cssgrid.io is a great course for learning CSS grid that Mozilla sponsored, which is how Wes was able to make this course free.
 I highly recommend it.
 Note to self to go through this course again.

 This one, I will admit, is probably overkill for my personal site which is currently pretty much just a blog, but at my current job, we're not using TypeScript, so I decided to keep my TypeScript skills fresh by using it.

 Having said that, I've worked on several large projects using TypeScript and can 100% say, it allows for quicker refactorings, discoverability and avoiding silly errors.
-I have a mini-series on TypeScript for those interested, starting with Consider Using TypeScript.
+I have a mini-series on TypeScript for those interested.